ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass finance, economics, history, etc. In here, the key node is a composite of a player.
 A player has a view/context and behaviors stem from it.
 We draw connections to build a _situation_ to other nodes.
 A cheap heuristic would be to ask _who_, _what_ and _why_.
 Their representation is a `player`.

 A _situation_ is a complex interplay of different players.
-The trick is to hold multiple actors in your head and connect their interactions together by asking who and why.
+The trick is to hold multiple actors in your head and connect their interactions together by asking who and why, _from their perspective_.

 Then, we can ask historically how a situation has evolved and how it will play out in the future.